offalynne/Input/docs/6.0/Functions-(Other).md

 ## `input_color_get([playerIndex])`

-*Returns:* Integer, the player's device's colour
+*Returns:* Integer, the player's device's LED colour

 |Name           |Datatype|Purpose                                             |
 |---------------|--------|----------------------------------------------------|
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used|

+?> Color functions are relevant on PS4 and PS5 platforms as well as Windows or Linux using Steamworks, and apply to PS4, PS5, and Xbox Elite 2 gamepads

 &nbsp;